Chart Color Schemes

 Brighton features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 65.3% of all households, including 24.7% couples with children, 31.8% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 34.7%, with lone person households at 32.2% and group households at 2.0%.
-The median household size is 2.2 people, which aligns with the Greater Adelaide average.
+Family households account for 65.3% of all households, including 24.7% couples with children, 31.8% couples without children, and 7.8% single parent families.
+Non-family households constitute the remaining 34.7%, with lone person households at 32.2% and group households comprising 2.0% of the total.
+The median household size is 2.2 people, which matches the Greater Adelaide average.

 Frequently Asked Questions - Households